rails/rails/guides/source/active_record_querying.md

 #### `find_each`

 The `find_each` method retrieves records in batches and then yields _each_ one to the block.
-In the following example, `find_each` retrieves users in batches of 1000 and yields them to the block one by one:
+In the following example, `find_each` retrieves customers in batches of 1000 and yields them to the block one by one:

 ```ruby
 Customer.find_each do |customer|